Namibia Institute for Democracy (NID)

 Areas of expertise include:

-- Project design and implementation in Namibia for international development and non-governmental organisations that conduct programs in Namibia.
+Project design and implementation in Namibia for international and local development and non-governmental organisations that conduct programmes in Namibia.
 Services include project design and planning, recruitment and staffing, government liaison, training and technical assistance, project coordination, administrative and financial control, reporting, monitoring and evaluation.
 Projects typically relate to civic education, multimedia campaigns, implementation of integrity systems and capacity building.

-- Providing capacity-building programs for local organizations and public institutions.
+Providing capacity-building programmes for local organisations and public institutions.
 Such training and technical assistance includes organisational management skills, financial reporting and administration, project management, advocacy skills, workplace ethics/anti-corruption, public relations and communications strategies, website and intranet development, event management, development of media materials and labour issues.

 The NID is loyal to the Constitution of the Republic of Namibia, the State and its institutions.
 The NID zealously guards its political neutrality and objectivity.
 The NID is committed to the well being of the citizens of the Republic of Namibia and the promotion of the Republic of Namibia as a democratic state.